 Storage and Make Ahead Tips

-- The nacho cheese sauce can be prepared up to a week in advance of using it in this soup.
+- The nacho cheese sauce can be prepared up to a week in advance.
 Store it in a covered container in the refrigerator.
 Or, freeze the nacho cheese sauce in an airtight container for up to 3 months.

 - Broccoli cheese soup reheats really well.
 Prepare the soup in advance and store it in a covered container in the refrigerator for up to 5 days.
 The same applies to leftover soup which is perfect for lunch the next day!
 Reheat on the stovetop over low heat or in the microwave.